SakshamKapoor2911/MedInsight/README.md

 - Makes it easy to isolate, debug, and deploy each service separately
 - Supports scalable, modular development and clear code ownership
 - Simplifies onboarding for new contributors by clarifying service boundaries
-- Facilitates containerization and cloud-native deployment
+- Facilitates containerization and cloud-native deployment on GKE

 ---